OpenRoberta/openroberta-lab/Docker/_README.txt

   docker-compose -p ora -f dc-server-db-server.yml stop

-If you want to run two instances of the lab at the same time (do you really want to do this?), you start compose two times and give each compose instance a different name: cd $GITREPO/Dockerdocker network inspect ora1_default SERVER_PORT_ON_HOST=7301 DBSERVER_PORT_ON_HOST=9301 DB_PARENTDIR=/tmp/ora1 docker-compose -p ora1 -f dc-server-db-server.yml up -d
+If you want to run two instances of the lab at the same time (do you really want to do this?), you start compose two times and give each compose instance a different name.
+Of course you'll need two databases: cd $GITREPO/Docker
+  SERVER_PORT_ON_HOST=7301 DBSERVER_PORT_ON_HOST=9301 DB_PARENTDIR=/tmp/ora1 docker-compose -p ora1 -f dc-server-db-server.yml up -d
   SERVER_PORT_ON_HOST=7302 DBSERVER_PORT_ON_HOST=9302 DB_PARENTDIR=/tmp/ora2 docker-compose -p ora2 -f dc-server-db-server.yml up -d
 Stop the two applications is done with docker-compose -p <project name> as shown above.
 For the two services two different networks are created (inspect the output of "docker network ls"), IP ranges are separated (inspect the output of "docker network inspect ora1_default" resp "docker network inspect ora2_default")

-4.3 RUNNING A TEST SETUP
+5.3 RUNNING A TEST SETUP
+  cd $GITREPO/Docker
+  docker-compose -p test -f dc-testserver.yml up &
+  ...
+  docker-compose -p test -f dc-testserver.yml stop